V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – (ki)tua / (di)tua : whiteness

-– (ki)tuika (bituika) : thing, object / household item, utensil
+– (ki)tuika (bituika) : thing, object / household good, utensil

-– kituila : animal donated as payment for the rearing of animals of another
+– kituila : animal given as payment for the rearing of another’s animals

 – kituimbi : missile

-– kituku (bituku) : insult / disorder, misconduct
+– kituku (bituku) : insult / disorder, confusion, loose living, misconduct

 – (ki)tuku-tuku (bituku-tuku) : small chicken that grows, small plant that grows